Ankasa-Tano Community Forest Project

 Community Resource Management Areas (CREMA)

-Following approval, the communities will receive a Certificate of Devolution, giving them the authority tosustainably manage their land and to apprehend illegal miners, bushmeat hunters and chainsaw operators.
+Following approval, the communities will receive a Certificate of Devolution, giving them the authority to sustainably manage their land and to apprehend illegal miners, bushmeat hunters, and chainsaw operators.